L3 - Chemical Sciences of Life (SCV)

 Professional integration

-In the chemical industry (drugs, flavors and fragrances, food processing, cosmetics, environment, quality control, processes, hygiene and safety, etc.) -technician or assistant chemical engineer (analysis, production, control, manufacturing, maintenance) - technician or assistant engineer - aromatician, formulator - sales technician
+In the chemical industry (medicines, flavors and fragrances, food processing, cosmetics, environment, quality control, processes, health and safety, etc.) - technician or assistant chemical engineer (analysis, production, control, manufacturing, maintenance) - technicians or assistant engineers - flavorist, formulator - technical sales representative

 Read more